deculler/gotut/README.md

 pointer points to.
 In lots of places where you might make errors in working with pointers Go will help you out and do the right thing - but it is good practice to get it right.

+You need to understand pointers - a reference to an object is not the same as the object itself.
+(You send snail mail to an address, but it the address is not the house.
+It would shelter you from the elements.)
+In constructing data structures you  will have both objects and references to objects.
+The big difference with respect to C is that pointers in Go are much more benign.
+They are strongly type, they point to something, you can't do arithmetic on them.
+You can store them and you can dereference them to get to the object they point to.

+The potentially confusing nuance in Go is that in refering to a field in a struct via a pointer to the struct you dereference it *implicitly*.
+In C the messy syntax `(*p).field` is syntactically improved by using `p->field`, whereas generally `p.field` would be a type error - `p` is a pointer to a struct, not the struct itself.
+In Go one does exactly that.
+Instead of the messy `(*p).field` you are permitted to use `p.field`.
+It is generally unambiguous, but can be at odds with systematic use of `p`, `*p` and `&p`.

 ### Useful packages: flag and log